-Budgeting can be an important step in managing your money – and ultimately having more of it to invest in your long-term goals.
-Put together a budget and work on sticking to it each month – and you will quickly see that it’s worth the effort as your debts drop and your assets accumulate.
+Budgeting is an important step in managing your money – and ultimately having more of it to invest in your long-term goals.
+Once you put together a budget and develop the habit of sticking to it, you will quickly see that it’s worth the effort as your debts drop and your assets accumulate.

-To help you get a better handle on where your money is going, use these two worksheets to track and plan your budget.
-Knowing the numbers may help you find the money to meet your long-term needs for retirement income.
+First, to get a better idea of where your money is going, use these two worksheets to track and plan your budget.

-- Monthly Expense Tracking (a few minutes a day) – This worksheet helps you track your expenses for a month.
-Compare your expenses to your budget to learn where you can make adjustments.
+Monthly Expense Tracking (a few minutes a day) – This worksheet helps you track your expenses for a month.
+Compare your expenses to your budget (the first worksheet) to see where you can make adjustments.

-Consider this scenario: You have a $1,000 credit card balance with an 18% interest rate.
+Say you have a $1,000 credit card balance with an 18% interest rate.
 If you make only the minimum required payment each month − often 2% of the outstanding balance – it will take more than 19 years to pay off and will cost $1,931 in interest.
-You read that right – your $1,000 splurge actually cost you almost $3,000.
+That’s right – your $1,000 splurge actually cost you almost $3,000.